Violet Gordon-Woodhouse: Family

-Violet Kate Eglinton Gwynne was born at 97 Harley Street, St Marylebone, London, into a wealthy family with an estate in Sussex, England.
+Violet Kate Eglinton Gwynne was born on 23 April 1872, at 97 Harley Street, St Marylebone, London, into a wealthy family with an estate in Sussex, England.
 She was the second daughter and fourth of seven children of James Eglinton Anderson Gwynne (1832–1915), an engineer, inventor, and landowner, and Mary Earle Purvis (1841–1923).
-Her mother was a friend of soprano Adelina Patti.
+Her mother, who was known as May, was an intimate friend of soprano Adelina Patti.

 Violet's maternal grandfather, Royal Navy officer and merchant William Purvis (1796–1854) from Dalgety Bay, Scotland, married Cornelia Louisa Intveld (1808–1857) in 1822.
 Intveld was a noted soprano and a great beauty of her era.
 Upon glimpsing her across the auditorium at the opera in London, King William IV sent his equerry to invite her to his box.
 When she refused, the King sent the equerry back just to ask her name.
 Cornelia Louisa Intveld was born in Padang where her father, who came from humble beginnings in Hellevoetsluis, South Holland, rose up through the Dutch East India Company to become the Dutch Resident of Padang.
 Her maternal grandmother was an Ono Niha ranee (a term that covered every rank from chieftain's daughter to princess) who married a prominent Dutch colonial official and merchant.
 This "foreign blood" caused opposition to Violet Gordon-Woodhouse's father's family to her parents' marriage and so they eloped.

 Violet was the sister of Rupert Gwynne, MP for Eastbourne from 1910-24, and Roland Gwynne, Mayor of Eastbourne from 1929-31.
 She was the aunt of the cookery writer Elizabeth David.

 Violet broke off an engagement to a wealthy Sussex neighbour, Viscount Gage, after human sexuality was explained to her.
 In 1895, she entered into a mariage blanc with Gordon Woodhouse.
 She persuaded her husband to adopt the hyphenated surname Gordon-Woodhouse.
 His reasons for entering into the marriage are unclear.
 In 1899, William Barrington (heir to a viscountcy) moved into the marital house, joined later by Max Labouchere and Dennis Tollemache.
 This arrangement was referred to in society circles as the "Woodhouse circus".